Prometric HAAD/DHA/MOH MOCK TEST - 1

 21.

-A pregnant adolescent at 10 weeks’ gestation visits the prenatal clinic for the first time.
-The nutrition interview indicates that her dietary intake consists mainly of soft drinks, candy, French fries, and potato chips.
+A 16-year-old pregnant adolescent at 10 weeks’ gestation comes to the prenatal clinic for her first visit.
+During the nutrition interview, she reports that her diet mainly consists of soft drinks, candy, French fries, and potato chips.
 Why does the nurse consider this diet inadequate?

 22.

-A nurse in the prenatal clinic is assessing a woman at 34 weeks’ gestation.
-The client’s blood pressure is 166/100 mm Hg and her urine is +3 for protein.
-She states that she has a severe headache and occasional blurred vision.
-Her baseline blood pressure was 100/62 mm Hg.
-What is the priority nursing action?
+A 30-year-old woman at 34 weeks’ gestation presents to the prenatal clinic.
+Her blood pressure is 166/100 mm Hg, and her urine shows +3 proteinuria.
+She complains of a severe headache and occasional blurred vision, with a baseline blood pressure of 100/62 mm Hg.
+What is the nurse’s priority action?

 23.